4m1g0/ebay_chrome_extension/README.md

-This is your Chrome extension that allows full screen videos in notengotele.com.
+This is a Chrome extension that removes search results with range prices on ebay.com.